corsairmarks/silicoid_portraits_revisited/mod/README.md

     * They remain a separate Silicoid (`SLCOD`) species class
     * Can use many common built-in traits (although some are specifically omitted by making `trait_silicoid` incompatible with them)
     * Molten cannot be taken by species starting on cold worlds, Cold Pulse cannot be taken by species starting on warm worlds - this restriction applies to any origin that allows you can select your species' ideal climate
-    * Can use (most) Lithoid traits and unique silicoid traits
+    * Can use (most) lithoid traits and unique silicoid traits
     * Lithoids (species class) cannot take any silicoid traits
     * Will work with built-in ascension paths and other gameplay features that require `BIOLOGICAL` or `LITHOID` archetypes
-* Override `pop_categories` in order to balance silicoid Pop upkeep (0.25 food, 0.75 minerals in most situations, 0.25 food and 0.75 energy for Electroids)
+* Override `inline_scripts\pop_categories\regular_upkeep.txt` in order to balance silicoid Pop upkeep (0.25 food, 0.75 minerals in most situations, 0.25 food and 0.75 energy for Electroids)
 * Update most silicoid traits
     * Update "Sparkly" and "Grotesque" to reduce or increase amenities usage (old effects no longer available)
     * Silicoid and Electroid traits (and Idealized/Demanding Structure) adjusted to work on energy/minerals/food instead of consumer goods